kay0223/Dashboard-for-Student-At-Risk/README.md

 When the project moves to Fabric notebooks + Lakehouse:

-1. Copy the entire `etl/` package and the entry-point notebooks to the Fabric workspace
+1. Copy the entire `etl/` package and the entry-point notebooks to the Fabric workspace.
-2. Replace `etl/io.py` with a Fabric-aware version that writes Delta to Lakehouse:
+2. Replace `etl/io.py` with a Fabric-aware version that writes Delta to the Lakehouse:
    ```python
    def save_dataframe(df, path_no_ext):
        table_name = Path(path_no_ext).name